codeballet/server-bionic/README.md

-# Linux server with Flask, Apache, PostgreSQL
+# Linux server with Flask, Apache, and PostgreSQL
 This project is a minimal Flask app running on an Apache server.
 The purpose is to provide simple boilerplate code to easily set up new Flask apps.

 The project assumption is that the server is installed on a virtual machine, configured with Vagrant and Virtualbox, on a Windows computer.

-The project, called `myapp`, is created under the default shared Vagrant directory `/vagrant`.
+The project, called `myapp`, is expected to be created under the default shared Vagrant directory `/vagrant`.

 In order to make the code and instructions easily transferrable to non-Vagrant servers, the configuration requirements of the `Vagrant` file are minimal.
 All installment of necessary packages are done manually.